riboflavin/test-framer-sync/compare/fireflies-ai-vs-zoom-ai.md

 | Language Support                  | ✅ Multiple languages  | ❌ English only       |
 | Desktop App                       | ❌ No (Web-based)      | ❌ No                 |
 | iPhone & Android Apps             | ✅ Yes (Both)          | ✅ Yes (Zoom app)     |
-Fireflies.ai might be suitable for individuals or companies looking for a tool with a free plan and integrations with platforms like HubSpot and Notion.
-However, it lacks depth in integrations and may not be the most effective in helping users with their meeting tasks.
-On the other hand, Zoom AI could be appealing to those who prioritize Zoom and calendar integration, but it also falls short in terms of integrations and practical meeting assistance.
+- Fireflies.ai might be suitable for individuals or companies looking for a tool with a free plan and integrations with platforms like HubSpot and Notion.
+However, it lacks depth in integrations and may not be effective in facilitating in-person meetings or local recording.

-Both Fireflies.ai and Zoom AI have limitations in their integrations and may not fully support users in efficiently managing their meetings.
+- Zoom AI, on the other hand, could be preferred by users who prioritize Zoom and calendar integration, as well as those seeking an easy-to-use solution with language support.
+Nevertheless, it falls short in terms of integrations with other tools and may not fully support users in achieving their meeting objectives.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.

 * Automatically-identified and assigned action items
 * AI-enabled search across all meetings
 * Automations with 100+ app integrations
 * Industry-leading security with SOC 2 Type II, EU-U.S. Data Privacy Framework, and HIPAA compliance
 * Ability to capture both online and in-person meetings with desktop and mobile apps